Adamnite/A1/README.md

 $ ninja
 ```

+### Building on Linux

+If you are using a Linux distribution such as Ubuntu or Debian, please refer to these instructions to build the A1 Compiler.
+First, make sure that you have downloaded the A1 repository, have saved it as an independent directory, and have changed your current directory to A1.
+Then, execute the following instructions to build the A1 Compiler:

+'''sh
+$ sudo snap install cmake --classic
+$ sudo wget -qO /usr/local/bin/ninja.gz https://github.com/ninja-build/ninja/releases/latest/download/ninja-linux.zip
+$ sudo gunzip /usr/local/bin/ninja.gz
+$ sudo chmod a+x /usr/local/bin/ninja
+$ ninja --version
+$ sudo apt update
+$ sudo apt install build-essential llvm-14 zlib1g-dev clang
+$ sudo apt-get -y install clang-14 libclang-14-dev libffi-dev libedit-dev libpfm4-dev libtinfo-dev
+$ sudo touch /usr/lib/llvm-14/lib/libMLIRSupportIndentedOstream.a
+$ mkdir build && cd build && cmake -GNinja -DCMAKE_BUILD_TYPE=Release ..
+$ ninja
+'''

+### Writing and compiling an A1 smart contract

 Once the build is successful, you are ready to start playing around!
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your IDE for ease of use and future A1 formatting extension integration.
+Please note that regardless of your machine, the instructions for writing and compiling your smart contract should be the same.

 You can find examples of basic contracts in the [Examples](https://github.com/Adamnite/A1/tree/main/Examples) directory, such as the "Hello World" example below.